Lawrence Shankland: Aberdeen

 Shankland was initially placed in the Aberdeen under-20 squad, as he adjusted to full-time professional training.
-He made his debut appearance for Aberdeen in September 2014, in a 3–2 victory against Inverness CT.
+He made his debut appearance for Aberdeen in September 2014, in a 3–2 victory against Inverness Caledonian Thistle.
 After impressing in the under-20s, scoring plenty of goals, and making first team appearances as a substitute, Shankland signed a new contract to run until summer 2017; however, he was loaned to lower-division clubs for the vast majority of its duration.
 At the end of the 2016–17 season, Aberdeen confirmed that Shankland would be leaving the club.

 Dunfermline loan

-He moved to Dunfermline Athletic on loan for the latter part of the 2013–14 season.
+Shankland moved to Dunfermline Athletic on loan for the latter part of the 2013–14 season.
 The 18-year-old striker scored seven league goals during his short spell in Fife; however, injury prevented him taking part in the Pars end-of-season promotion play-off with local rivals Cowdenbeath which ended in defeat.

 St Mirren and Morton loans

 Shankland was loaned to St Mirren in August 2015 for the rest of the 2015–16 season.
 He scored his first goal for the Buddies in a 2–1 home defeat to Raith Rovers on 18 September 2015.
 Shankland scored 10 goals in 32 appearances during his loan spell, and returned to Aberdeen at the end of the season.

 In July 2016 it was confirmed that Shankland had returned to St Mirren, on a season-long loan.
 However, having failed to score any league goals in the first half of the season, his St Mirren deal was cut short and on 11 January 2017, he moved on loan to their rivals, fellow Scottish Championship side Greenock Morton.
-After helping the club to a 4th-place finish, his final appearance for Morton was in the Scottish Premiership playoff defeat to Dundee United.
+After helping the club to a fourth-place finish, his final appearance for Morton was in the Scottish Premiership playoff defeat to Dundee United.